tomkeuper/Documentation/docs/BedWars2023/configuration/arena-configuration.md

 #This is the maximum team size
 maxInTeam: 1

-#Set this to false to block players from spectating arenas
+#Set this to 'false' to block players from spectating arenas
 allowSpectate: true

 #This is the team spawn protection in blocks